practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 > Peers that need to be kept up to date with the object’s activity.
 The object
 > will notify interested peers whenever it changes state or performs a
 > significant action.
 Notifications are ‘fire and forget’; the object neither
-> knows nor cares which peers are listening -- GOOS (pg.
+> knows nor cares which peers are listening.
+(GOOS, pg.
 52)

 Because Ruby is a message-oriented programming language, it is easy to model many kinds of object relationships as notifications.
-Doing so greatly reduces the coupling between objects, and helps establish a straight-line flow from a system's inputs to its outputs.
+Doing so greatly reduces the coupling between objects and helps establish a straight-line flow from a system's inputs to its outputs.

 Notification-based modeling is especially useful when designing framework code, because it is important for frameworks to know as little as possible about the applications that are built on top of them.
-The general design of the extremely popular [rack web server interface][rack] leverages these ideas to great effect, and has established an interesting pattern that other Ruby projects are starting to follow.
+The general design of the extremely popular [rack web server interface][rack] leverages these ideas to great effect; it assumes that its applications implement a meaningful `call` method, but otherwise remains blissfully ignorant of their behaviors.

 We have designed Newman using a similar strategy, and the general idea can be understood by tracing the execution of the `Newman::Server#tick` method: